 "I cannot promise it will work.
 Dragons have fire in their blood."
-The sibyl selected one of the few jars from her collection that bore no cracks.
-"Any tox with the strength to kill one would finish you long before you drew your bow."
+The sibyl crossed the room to the stacks of jars and selected one of the few that bore no cracks.
+"Any poison with the strength to kill one would finish you long before you drew your bow."
 She rubbed the symbols painted on the front.
-"Perhaps we shouldn't try to slay the monster.
-We'll simply stun it."
+"Perhaps we shouldn't try to slay the demon.
+We'll only stun it."

 "Is that such a potion?"

-"This is essence of peitho root.
+"This is essence of tithon root.
 Three pure drops will kill a horse.
 With a good dose the dragon might be numbed and feel the need to sleep."

-"Its sleep will be followed by my swift sword," Hal's expression conveyed iron confidence, "and it will never wake again."
+"I will slaughter it with my sword while it sleeps," Hal conveyed iron confidence, "and it will never wake again."